TanManWeb/localhost-conditional-tag/README.md

 # Localhost Conditional Tag
-Localhost Conditional Tag is a very simple and lightweight plugin that allows you to utilize the localhost conditional tag in the PHP programming of your WordPress theme.
+Localhost Conditional Tag is a simple and lightweight plugin that allows you to utilize the localhost conditional tag in the PHP programming of your WordPress theme.

 ## Why do I need this plugin?
 If you are a WordPress developer and you create custom WordPress themes, sometimes you have snippets of code that you want to run only on your localhost development server.
 Likewise, sometimes you have snippets of code that you don't want to run on your localhost development server.
 Hence, this is where this plugin comes in handy.